 Future mountain biking trails

 There's a swag of mountain bike projects in the pipeline.
-They include the West Coast Mountain Bike Project; Wild Mersey Mountain Bike Development; Dial Range Network; Bay of Fires Descent and St Helens Trail Network.
+They include extensions to the; Wild Mersey Mountain Bike Development and the Dial Range Network along with the new Bay of Fires Descent and St Helens Trail Network.
 Now that's epic!